strawberryfg/xraygan/code/README.md

 # Clean Code

-*This is the cleann code for the final project of "Machine Learning - CSCI-GA.2565-001" Spring 2021 at NYU Courant.*
+*This is the clean code for the final project of "Machine Learning - CSCI-GA.2565-001" Spring 2021 at NYU Courant.*

 Joy Chen, Qingfu Wan